-• New Directions (1-800-624-5544).
+The Employee Assistance Program, New Directions, is available to all Tulane employees.
+(1-800-624-5544).
 This free and confidential service offers resources and referrals, counseling and support, online information and interactive tools to Tulane employees and their families for health or personal issues.
 It is available 24 hours a day, year-round.